daniel-gandolfi/news-aggregator/README.md

 Your mission is to find and fix the issues, and make the app gloriously performant!

+You can checkout the [before](http://udacity.github.io/news-aggregator/) and [my solution](https://daniel-gandolfi.github.io/news-aggregator/)
 ## License

 See /LICENSE for more.